 The following is an examination of the NRHT's proposed use of an existing railroad bridge in Henry County.
+The trailhead and rustic trail section has been developed in this area since the original publication of the Development Guide, but this proposal remains potentially useful for other locations along the trail with similar geography.
 The location occurs on the former railroad corridor where it makes a crossing over the Historic National Road in the community of Raysville.
 The site is next to the intersection of the Historic National Road and Star Boulevard.
 The former railroad corridor was constructed so that it is elevated in this part of Henry County, to allow trains to pass above the roads in Raysville and Knightstown.